lucasvpinheiro/iGaming-Analytics/README.md

 ✔ **Bonus effectiveness** evaluation

-Built with Python in Jupyter Notebook, using Pandas, Scikit-learn, and Statsmodels.
+Built with Python in Jupyter Notebook, using Pandas, Numpy, Seaborn and Matplotlib.

 ## 🏗️ Installation